Stanley Lingar: Controversy

 Organizations and publications including Queer Watch, the American Civil Liberties Union, Amnesty International, Village Voice and The Advocate supported Lingar's appeal and suggested that he was a victim of homophobia; they believed that the prosecutors prejudiced jurors against the defendant by introducing evidence of Lingar's homosexuality.
 The prosecutors denied these accusations and said that testimony about Lingar's sexual orientation was meant to establish motive for the murder, and that he was sentenced to die because of the brutality of his crime.

 Execution

 Approximately forty demonstrators gathered outside of Potosi Correctional Center on February 6, 2001, to protest Lingar's execution.
 His last meal was a corned beef sandwich and French fries.
 He declined to make a final statement, but his family issued a statement on his behalf.
-Lingar was executed by lethal injection at 12:06 a.m. on February 7, 2001.
+Lingar was executed by lethal injection at 12:06a.m. on February 7, 2001.